ksctl/ksctl/poc/etcd/README.md

-# Etcd datastore for HA POC
+# Etcd datastore for HA POC on both K3s and Kubeadm

 ## Purpose
-we need to generate etcd for external datastore with tls
+we need to generate etcd for external datastore with tls and also test out kubeadm as well

 > **Note**
 > - client connection is self-signed tls